 Someone who is actively sick with COVID-19 can spread the illness to others.
-There also are areas of “community spread” where people have become infected and it is not known how or where they became infected.
-The current understanding is that COVID-19 is spread by droplets expelled when a person coughs or sneezes.
-These are then inhaled by another person.
-COVID-19 also can be spread by touching a surface or object that has the virus on it and then touching one’s own mouth, nose or eyes.
+There are also areas of “community spread” where people have become infected when it is not known how or where they became infected.
+The current understanding is that COVID-19 is spread by droplets expelled when a person coughs, sneezes or talks, that are then inhaled by another person.

-Current symptoms reported by patients with COVID-19 include fever, cough, sore throat, difficulty breathing, chills, muscle pain, headache and new loss of taste or smell.
+Current symptoms reported by patients with COVID-19 include fever, cough, sore throat, congestion, runny nose, difficulty breathing, chills, muscle pain, headache, new loss of taste or smell, nausea, vomiting and diarrhea.
 This illness can progress to a severe illness.

-Information shows that some people are at higher risk of getting seriously ill from COVID-19 including older adults and people who have chronic medical conditions like heart disease, diabetes and lung disease.
-The CDC advises that individuals who are high risk should take everyday precautions to keep space between themselves and others, keep away from others who are sick, wash hands, avoid crowds and avoid non-essential travel.
+Based on currently available information and clinical expertise, older adults, and people who have chronic medical conditions like heart disease, diabetes and lung disease.
+The CDC advises that individuals who are high risk should take everyday precautions to keep space between themselves and others, keep away from other who are sick, wash hands, avoid crowds and avoid non-essential travel.
 Those at high risk should strongly consider staying home as much as possible but should not delay getting medical care for underlying medical conditions or emergency medical treatment.

-Individuals should contact their primary health care professional if they have any symptoms of COVID-19 or believe they have been exposed to someone with COVID-19.
+Individuals should contact their primary healthcare professional if they have any symptoms of COVID-19 or believe they have been exposed to someone with COVID-19.
 The healthcare professional will determine if testing for COVID-19 is indicated.
 Individuals can also contact their local public health department for guidance at the numbers provided below.

 Brown County, WI – 920-448-6400